kaamava/LDA-BERT-ABSA/README.md

-# LDA-BERT-SA
-##
+## LDA-BERT-ABSA

-This repository contains the code and pre-trained models for our paper Improving Temporal Generalization of Pre-trained Language Models with Lexical Semantic Change
+This repository contains part of the code and pre-trained models for our paper "A LDA Model Augmented with BERT for Aspect Level Sentiment Analysis", which has been submitted to ICJAI024.
+The complete code will be released right after the conference announces the acceptance results.

 ## Overview